yu-greenland/name_transliteration/README.md

 We want to capture the Twitter data to the point where name pairs are not transliterations.

-My hypothesis is that there is an "optimal" set of parameters in the data cleansing stage to achieve this.
+My hypothesis is that there is an "optimal" set of parameters in the data cleansing stage so that the system can perform human-like non-professional name transliterations.
 I define optimal cleansing as letting through all name pairs that can be regarded as a transliteration while not letting through name pairs that are in no way transliterations.
+A crude way of determining whether we have achieved this optimal cleansing is by taking a random sample of cleansed name pairs and manually assessing whether they are legitimate transliterations.
+The primary parameter to vary is the edit threshold.
+The edit threshold controls how far from a standard transliteration a name pair can be before being filtered out.
+I expect that increasing the edit threshold will cause the validation loss to also increase.
+This is because as the name pairs start to become increasingly different from the standard transliteration we expect them to no longer be actual transliterations, the model will have no pattern to learn from.
+Having some validation loss is tolerable, but when the validation loss becomes drastically big we assume that this is when the model starts to learn from invalid transliteration pairs.
+At this point when the validation loss becomes drastically big should be where the optimal edit threshold is.
+Verification through manual inspection of the cleansed data can be performed.